Nytra/ValveIndexVR-StoreChecker/README.md

 This program is quite basic and was coded quickly.
 It will probably break if the HTML from the store ever changes.
 It works for now, though.

+This script was made for personal use.
+I test it a lot on my PC, and will continue to update it here whenever I fix bugs or add new features.

 ## Requirements

 - Python 3.x.x